anass-ben-2005/sqli-lab/README.md

 Password: (anything)
 ```

 Observe: Logged in as `librarian` with `admin` role.
-The `/members` menu item appears.
 Navigate to `/members` — full member list is visible.

 ---